-Girls Researching Our World (GROW) has a 20 year history of inspiring and encouraging girls' interest in science, technology, engineering, and mathematics.
-Through the years, we have enabled middle school girls to meet with K-State students and faculty completing cutting-edge research in fields that may be of interest to them.
+GROW (Girls Researching Our World) has a 20 year history of inspiring and encouraging girls' interest in science, technology, engineering, and mathematics.
+Through the years, we have enabled middle-school students to meet with K-State students and faculty completing cutting-edge research in fields that may be of interest to them.
 Each year, we offer 2 Saturday Workshops and 1 Summer Workshop.

 Champions of Change

 In honor of Black History Month, students learned more about some of the many influential black scientists, engineers, and mathematicians whose contributions were and are groundbreaking.
 72 students attended.
 Activities included, "Connecting Genetics and Agriculture," which celebrated Marie Maynard Daly, the first black woman to earn a PhD in chemistry; "The Basic Tale of a Rather Hairy Business," where students learned about hair care chemistry and earlier scientists Annie Malone and Madame CJ Walker; and "Filaments & Flux," that explored the life and work of Warren E. Harding.

 KAWSE celebrated 20 years of Summer Workshops!
 55 middle-schoolers joined the fun with 3 days of hands-on learning on the K-State campus.
 They stayed in Marlatt Residence Hall and ate at the newly remodeled Kramer Dining Center.
 Students had the chance to visit the K-State rec center and natatorium.
 Hands-on activities included "Moving Buildings to Move Agriculture Forward," where students visited state-of-the-art phenotyping facilities; "From Plants to Paper," where students made their very own paper...using plants; and "Animal Nutrition: What do we feed animals and why?" where students examined differences in animal digestive tracks and how that influences what they eat.